JEckfeldt/HealthCareDLP/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(myvenv or venv suggested they are already in the git ignore)  <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
 Activate the environment go to project-name/Scripts and run activate or activate.bat  <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
 You should see (project-name) on the far left of your terminal  <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4.
-Make sure you run activate every time you open a new terminal to work inside your env &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(You can run into version control issues if not)   <br> <br>
+Make sure you run activate every time you open a new terminal to work inside your env <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(You can run into version control issues if not)   <br> <br>
 **3. Install the python reqs**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
 Make sure you are in the same dir as requirements.txt<br>